gitter-badger/stellate/docs/en/terms.md

-#### _TL;DR:_

-1. You're responsible for what you post.
-Be aware that what you post might be public.

-2. Information runs under our [Privacy Policy][1].

-3. Please abide by our [Code of Conduct][2].
-Use common sense.

-4. We're not liable for anything that happens on your end.

-5. If you don't play by these rules, we have the right to remove your content and user account.

-6. We'll do maintenance sometimes.
-It usually isn't that bad.

-7. If you post copyright-protected content, we'll remove it if someone files a copyright infringement.

 # Terms of Use
 These Terms of Service ("Terms") as declared by the company (referred to as "Staff") govern your access to and use of the services (the "Services" or “Stellate”), and any  information, text, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as "Content").
 Your access to and use of the Services are conditioned on your acceptance of and compliance with these Terms.
 By accessing or using the Services you agree to be bound by these Terms.